 In December 2019, the Trustees put in place investment objectives for its Investment Consultancy Provider, Mercer, and its performance will be reviewed on a regular basis.
 The objectives may be revised at any time but will be reviewed at least every three years, and after any significant change to the Fund's investment strategy and objectives.
+These were subsequently reviewed in October 2022.

 The intention of these objectives is to ensure the Trustees are receiving the support and advice it needs to meet its investment objectives.
-The objectives set cover both short and long term objectives across strategy, monitoring, compliance and regulation, client servicing and relationship management and member engagement and communications.
+The Consultancy Provider objectives set cover both short and long term objectives across strategy, monitoring, compliance and regulation, client servicing and relationship management and member engagement and communications.